-Without prejudice to road traffic regulations, self-propelled machinery and its trailers must meet the requirements for slowing down, stopping, braking and immobilisation so as to ensure safety under all the operating, load, speed, ground and gradient conditions allowed for.
+Without prejudice to road traffic regulations, self-propelled machinery and its trailerr must meet the requirements for slowing down, stopping, braking and immobilisation so as to ensure safety under all the operating, load, speed, ground and gradient conditions allowed for.

-The driver must have the option to slow down or stop self-propelled machinery by means of central device.
-Where safety so requires, in case of failure of the central device or failure of power supply for starting the central device, a control device fitted with totally independent and easily accessible commands for slowing down or stopping the machinery must be provided for the case of hazard.
+The driver must have the option to slow down or stop self-propelled machinery by means of a central device.
+Where safety is so required, in case of failure of the central device or failure of power supply for starting the central device, a control device fitted with totally independent and easily accessible commands for slowing down or stopping the machinery must be provided for in the case of hazard.

 Where safety so requires, a parking device must be provided to render stationary machinery immobile.
-This device may be combined with one of the devices referred to in Paragraph 2, provided that it is purely mechanical.
+This device may be combined with one of the devices referred to in Paragraph 2 of this item provided that it is purely mechanical.